mendersoftware/mender-docs/301.Troubleshoot/03.Mender-Client/docs.md

 ### Current status

-In order to see what the Mender client is doing currently, follow the log as it is being written with this command:
+In order to see what the Mender Client is doing currently, follow the log as it is being written with this command:

 ```